javalikescript/lha/README.md

 ## Devices

-Any device available through ConBee, Hue or Z-Wave could be added.
+Any device available through ConBee, Hue or Z-Wave could be added with some modifications.

 The following devices are already availables.
 * Philips Hue